Yphanikumar5/integrations/aws-sns/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon Simple Notification Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/sns/">https://aws.amazon.com/sns/</a>.
+For more information about the metrics emitted by Amazon Simple Notification Service, visit the service homepage at <a target="_blank" href="https://aws.amazon.com/sns/">https://aws.amazon.com/sns/</a>.

 ### RECOMMENDED METRICS